FerrisChat/Q-A-Questions/questions.md

 It might be difficult for some libs to dynamically set an endpoint, which is why I haven't already done so.

 ### Will ferris chat support RPC?
+(from Littie6amer)

 Rich presence is a good idea, I personally do like it, it might be added, but it won't be high priority.

 ### Do you foresee any trademark issues with using Ferris as your mascot?
+(from smallpepperz)

 Nope.
 Ferris is licensed under Creative Commons 0, or in other words, Ferris is dedicated to the public domain.
+Check the footer of https://rustacean.net.

+### How do you plan to "advertise", or in other words get users to use FerrisChat?
+(from jay3332)

+For me (0/0) personally I don't have any plans to do so.
+Ryland is more of our marketing guru, so you may want to ask him about that.